 Editor's note: FFS the details on how to support NES cell without SIB or without SSB and SIB.

-Editor's note: FFS whether paging enhancements, e.g. no paging transmission, is applied to the scenarios where SSB and/or SIB is not transmitted on the NES cells.
+The cell without SIB and cell without SSB and SIB techniques are applicable to RRC_IDLE, RRC_INACTIVE and RRC_CONNECTED.

+Paging can be performed on a cell without SIB, but not on a cell without SSB and SIB.

 6.1.3.z Impacts on network interfaces

 Editor's note: will be updated once more agreements are made.

+6.1.x Paging on a subset of beams

+In multi-beam operations for NES, the same paging message and the Short Message may not be repeated in all transmitted beams.